 State law require S corporations to have a registered agent.
 This agent receives official papers on behalf of your business such as service of process.
 If you’re in Oregon and need a registered agent, we can help.

 You then need a set of managers to run your Oregon S Corp.
-You can appoint initial directors (C Corp) or managers (LLC) for your business through a written company resolution.
+You can appoint initial directors (Oregon corporations) or managers (limited liability companies or LLCs) for your business through a written company resolution.
 Initial company resolutions can come from the founders of the company.

 Next, you’ll need to file Articles of Incorporation for your C corp or Articles of Organization for your LLC with the SOS.
 These are the documents that officially give birth to your enterprise as they register your company with the state.

 Note: You can also create corporate bylaws to set your business’s rules and procedures.

 As we mentioned above, an S Corp is simply an IRS tax election.
 However, filing File Form 2553 with the IRS is arguably the most important formation step.
 Form 2553 makes your C Corp or LLC into an Oregon S Corporation.

 Also, if you have an LLC as your foundational entity, you first need to make a tax election with the Internal Revenue Service and the Oregon Department of Revenue to treat it as a corporation.
 After that step, an LLC can file Form 2553 to elect S Corporation status.